-The AEC will advise third parties of their obligation to lodge a return following the conclusion of the financial year.
+The AEC will advise third parties of their obligation to lodge a return (or to advise the AEC in writing that it has not incurred electoral expenditure above the disclosure threshold) following the conclusion of the financial year.

 Third parties should ensure their contact details with the AEC are current.
+Failure by the AEC to notify third parties of their obligation to lodge a return does not relieve them of the responsibility to lodge a return under the Electoral Act.